Stackelberg Coupling of Online Representation Learning and Reinforcement Learning¶

 - Variance minimization consistently outperforms direct MSBE minimization.

-- Using a separate batch for the follower yields better performance.
+- Independent batch sampling for the follower yields better results.

 Highlights & Insights¶

-- Game-Theoretic Novelty: This is the first work to model the representation–control interaction in value-based RL as a Stackelberg game.
+- Novel Game-Theoretic Perspective: First to model representation-control interaction in value-based RL as a Stackelberg game.

 - Broad Applicability: Effective across DQN, DDQN, Dueling DQN, R2D2, and PQN.

-- Theoretical Grounding: Two-timescale convergence theory guarantees convergence to first-order stationary points.
+- Theoretical Foundation: Two-time-scale convergence theory guarantees convergence to first-order stationary points.

 Limitations & Future Work¶

-- Requires tuning decay parameters for two separate learning rates.
+- Requires tuning of decay parameters for two different learning rates.

-- Theoretical analysis relies on first-order approximations, omitting the effect of implicit gradient terms.
+- Theoretical analysis relies on first-order approximations, omitting implicit gradient effects.

-- Validation is primarily conducted in discrete action spaces; effectiveness in continuous action settings remains unexplored.
+- Primarily validated in discrete action spaces; effectiveness in continuous action spaces remains unexplored.

 Related Work & Insights¶